 Ray Fitzwalter Award

-Shortlisted candidates will be invited to a VIP award ceremony at the University of Salford’s MediaCityUK campus on Thursday 19 April 2018, where the winner will be announced.
-The event will be hosted by ITV presenter Lucy Meacock.
+Shortlisted candidates will be invited to attend this year’s Nations & Regions: Media Futures event at the University of Salford’s MediaCityUK campus on Wednesday 27th March 2019, where the winner will be announced.
+The award will be presented by ITV presenter Lucy Meacock.